janash/sample_python_package/docs/index.rst

 We don't actually recommend use of this package as it's for illustrative purposes for MolSSI's workshop on `Best Practices in Python package development <https://molssi-education.github.io/CMS-Python-DevOps/>`_!

-If you want to do visualization or analysis of molecular data in Python, there are great libraries like `MDAnalsis <https://www.mdanalysis.org/>`_ or
+If you want to do visualization or analysis of molecular data in Python, there are libraries like `MDAnalsis <https://www.mdanalysis.org/>`_ or
 `NGLView <http://nglviewer.org/nglview/latest/api.html>`_.

 .. toctree::